kipawaa/swap/states.md

 and a 1/2 probability that she succeeds
 ```
-second_state[0, 4] = 1/2
+second_state[0, -2] = 1/2
-print("after first move:")
-print(second_state)
 ```

+$$
+\begin{bmatrix}
+0 & 0 & 0 & 0 & 0.5 & 0.5\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0
+\end{bmatrix}
+$$

-we can't continue deterministically from here because we don't know if bob will choose our tile or his this can be computed (to some extent) with symbolic manipulation (see theory.pdf)
+we can't continue deterministically from here because we don't know if our opponent will choose our tile or theirs.
+This can be computed (to some extent) with symbolic manipulation (see theory.pdf).

-instead, lets do some analysis assuming two truly random agents. every non-zero cell of the matrix represents a state that the game could be in.
+Instead, lets do some analysis assuming two truly random agents.

-on our turn:
+On our turn:
-  choosing our tile corresponds to moving left choosing our opponents tile corresponds to moving up each of these has a 1/2 probability of being chosen, and a 1/2 probability of success. on failure, we stay in the same place
+- choosing our tile corresponds to moving left
+- choosing our opponents tile corresponds to moving up

+each of these has a 1/2 probability of being chosen, and a 1/2 probability of success (i.e. winning the coin flip).
+On failure, we stay in the same place.

-on our opponents turn:
+On our opponents turn:
-  choosing our tile corresponds to moving right choosing their tile corresponds to moving down similar probabilities apply
+- choosing our tile corresponds to moving right
+- choosing their tile corresponds to moving down

+similar probabilities apply to our turn.

-if we reach cell x, 0 then we win, and if we reach 6, y then we lose
+If we reach any cell $(r, 0)$ then we win, and if we reach any cell $(6, c)$ then we lose.

 so we can implement:
 ```